jaygrossman/jaygrossman.github.io/_posts/2024-12-29-my_favorite_data_science_interview_question.md

 <p>In addition to the mechanics of trying to answer the question, I am also looking for the following behavior I have seen in effective data scientists:</p>

 <p><u>Framing the problem</u><br>
-It is interesting how candidates begin their attempt come up with their responses.
+It is interesting how candidates begin their attempt to come up with their responses.
 Some specific things I look for:
 <ul>
 <li>Do they try to define what would constitute success?</li>
 <li>Do they ask for context and/or look to validate any assumptions, or do they immediately dive into providing a solution?</li>